Institutions withdrew Popular deposits after downgrade - econ min

-SANTANDER, Spain, June 20 Some institutional depositors withdrew their money from Spain's Banco Popular after downgrades of the bank's credit rating, Economy Minister Luis de Guindos said on Tuesday.
+SANTANDER, Spain, June 20 (Reuters) - Some institutional depositors withdrew their money from Spain's Banco Popular after downgrades of the bank's credit rating, Economy Minister Luis de Guindos said on Tuesday.

 "The policy of institutions on where to deposit cash depends on the credit rating of the bank and that means that some institutional depositors withdrew their cash as a consequence of rating downgrades," he said.